Sample questions relating to RBS - Direct Line transfer of equity

-- How and when do I cover the costs of the Stamp Duty Land Tax chargeable for the transfer of equity in my home in my name alone which is happening at the same time as a refinancing via RBS - Direct Line?
+- At what point do I incur stamp duty chargeable for the transfer of equity in my house in my name alone which is happening simultaneously with a switching mortgage via RBS - Direct Line?

-Sample of information requested in a conveyancer questionnaire concerning a RBS - Direct Line Transfer of Equity
+Examples of information requested in a conveyancer questionnaire relating to RBS - Direct Line Transfer of Equity

-Please give the name(s) and addresse(s) of anyone to be removed from the title deeds?
+Please provide the name(s) and addresse(s) of anyone to be removed from the property title?

-Caveats to be read in supplemental the above RBS - Direct Line transfer of equity information :
+Important warnings to consider in further to the above RBS - Direct Line transfer of equity information :

 Tax and Legal